How to Help General Ed Teachers Understand Their Role in an IEP

 The IEP team is comprised of many different people, but not all of them understand their role in the IEP process or IEP implementation.

-General ed teachers can often be confused about what they are responsible for, when their participation in meetings is necessary, and how they can support the IEP.
+General ed teachers role at the IEP table is crucial, but they can often be confused about what they are responsible for, when their participation in meetings is necessary, and how they can support the IEP.
 The tips below can help make it easier to clear up that confusion.

 A General Ed Teacher’s Role in the IEP Process